 Tower Hill is the closest tube station to our first stop of the day.
 When you have arrived, exit the station following the signs for the Tower of London.
-Use the Transport for London journey planner to map out your journey.
+Use this Transport for London journey planner to map out your journey.

 Tower of London

 There’s so much compelling history wrapped up in the tower that it’s hard to know where to begin.
 Today the fortress is most famous for protecting the Crown Jewels.

-The famous Yeoman Warder Tour is the perfect way to learn all about it.
-Be warned; however, there are areas of the tour that may be frightening for young children.
-I remember my Mum taking me as a little kid, and I was far from impressed at the time.
+The famous Yeoman Warder Tour is the perfect way to learn all about the towers grizzly past.
+Worth noting that areas of the tour that may be frightening for young children.

-Natalie and I went to the Shard on one of our first dates, not too long after its opening in 2013.
-We enjoyed a glass of champagne from the viewing deck, which although expensive, was worth it for the unrivalled views over the city.
+Natalie and I went to the View from the Shard not long after its opening in 2013.
+We enjoyed a glass of champagne from the viewing deck.
+Expensive but worth it for unrivalled views over the city.